Nexell/SDLE/README.md

 # Step by step

-1.Dependencies
+1. Dependencies
 * 64bit Windows

 Currently, Tensorflow supports only 64bit windows.

 * PlayStation2 emulator.(PCSX2 for 32bit Windows) : http://pcsx2.net/download/releases/windows/category/40-windows.html

 Unfortunately, PCSX2 officially supports only 32bit windows.
 So we've built our PCSX2 plugin for 32bit Windows.

 * Visual Studio Community 2015 : https://www.visualstudio.com/downloads/

 * Tensorflow (Optional) : https://www.tensorflow.org/

 If you have a machine for Tensorflow, you don't need to install Tensorflow.
 SDLE already have pre-compiled tensorflow static library(binary) for 64bit windows.
 But if you want to build by yourself refer to the following.

 *Needless to say, you should have Gran Turismo 4 image file and be able to run on your Windows system.

-2.Build
+2. Build
 * Open solution (client_server/SDLE.sln)
 * Build **Release**
 Unfortunately again, Tensorflow C/C++ API does not support Debug build currently.